Sanskrit Pearl of the day:

 Commentary:

-Especially when one is in power or holding a political office, he is sure to find tons of 'yes sir', 'yes, your highness', kind of people.
-Given that he is the man of authority, people in his cabinet of ministry would not dare to oppose or say a word against him, whether he takes a right step or a wrong one.
+Especially when one is in power or holding a political office, he will surely find tons of yes-men.
+Given that he is a man of authority, people in his cabinet of ministry would not dare to oppose or say a word against him, whether he takes the right step or the wrong one.
 People around him just nod and oblige, never expressing their honest opinions.

-On the contrary, a person holding a high position is in need of people who are honest and courageous enough to express their thoughts!
+On the contrary, a person holding a high position is in need of people who are brutally honest and have the courage to express their thoughts!
 Rare are such people who dare to express their true opinions while keeping the welfare of the land in mind.

-Even if counsellors give counsel to the person in power, chances are that he will not heed them.
-However, as long as words are spoken in favor of the one in power, they will be valued.
-But many a time, an unfavorable word is in the welfare of the better good.
-And rare are such people who will heed to such well-intended, but unfavorable words!
+Even if counselors give counsel to the person in power, chances are that he may not heed them.
+However, so long as words are spoken in favor of the one in power, they must be valued.
+Many times, the unfavorable words may be in the welfare of the greater good.
+Rare are such people who will heed such well-intended, but unfavorable words!

 One word that brings peace is better than a thousand hollow words.
-Speak with honesty and have the courage to be honest.
-Likewise, when an opposing viewpoint is presented, have the courage to analyse it with an open mind and keep everyone's welfare in mind.
+Speak with honesty and have the courage to speak the truth.
+Likewise, when an opposing viewpoint is presented, have the courage to analyze it with an open mind and keep everyone's welfare in mind.

 pada vigrahaH: